nest/nest-simulator/doc/htmldoc/model_details/hh_details.rst

     else if ( S_.y_[ State_::V_M ] >= 0 and U_old > S_.y_[ State_::V_M ] ) // ( threshold and maximum )

-The first criterion makes sure that we are well into the rising flank of the Na-driven depolarization; the second criterion ensurs that we have just passed the maximum of that excursion.
+The first criterion makes sure that we are well into the rising flank of the Na-driven depolarization; the second criterion ensures that we have just passed the maximum of that excursion.
 For the reset, ``hh_psc_alpha`` does nothing, which makes sense, since the subthreshold HH dynamics have the reset built in—the `K` current.
 For refractoriness, ``hh_psc_alpha`` has a fixed refractory time (2 ms by default).
 In this model, the only effect of refractoriness is that it prohibits spiking.